Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 The History of Zager Guitars

-Before jumping into any Zager guitar reviews (of which there are many already online), it might be worth checking out the storied history of Zager guitars.
+Before ending my Zager guitar review (of which there are many already online), it might be worth checking out the storied history of Zager guitars.

 The company responsible for them, Zager Guitar, is run by Denny Zager Sr and his son Denny Zager Jr. The former was once a touring music who saw most of the world with his band Zager & Evans, supposedly selling millions of records with a #1 song titled ‘In The Year 2525’.